If you are looking for the best aquarium plants for shrimp then you are at the right place.

 Java Moss can survive in almost any lighting condition.

-You can keep it in low lighting condition but then it will grow lankier.
+You can keep it in low lighting conditions but then it will grow lankier.

 On the other hand, when you keep it under strong lighting it will grow denser and compact which is ideal for shrimp.